wraft/wraft/CONTRIBUTING.md

    mix phx.server
    ```

-For more detailed instructions, please refer to our [README.md](README.md).
+For more detailed instructions, please refer to our [Developer Document](https://docs.wraft.app/developers).

 ### 4. Create a Branch